jw3/test-case-pigpio-jvm-crash/README.md

-debugging my pi jni pigpio
+pigpio signal handling test case
 ===

 on raspberry with pigpio sig 11 randomly on alert callbacks from native to jvm